 Symptoms

-- Pain: Sharp and significant pain often is associated with an ACL injury, preventing further activity.
+- Pain: Sudden and intense pain often is associated with an ACL injury, making it difficult to continue activity.

 - Inability to Bear Weight: Severe pain and instability often make it difficult or impossible to bear weight the affected leg.